syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Setting title for time editor[UWP]

-You can set the title for the time editor by handling the `Title` property in DataFormTimeItem[https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormTimeItem.html].
-The default value is `Choose Time`.
+You can set title to the time editor by handling the `Title` property in DataFormTimeItem[https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormTimeItem.html].
+The default value of this property is `Choose Time`.

 {% tabs %}
 {% highlight c# %}